narwassco/vt-map/README.md

 MIT license.
 You can use it freely for your purposes.

 However, these data under [public](./public) is owned and maintained by `Narok Water and Sewerage Services Company (NARWASSCO)` in Kenya.
 It is under a [Creative Commons Attribution 4.0 International
 License](http://creativecommons.org/licenses/by/4.0/), which is different from main repository.
+You can use this data freely, but please mention our credit `©NARWASSCO,Ltd.` on attribution of your web application.

 ---
 Copyright (c) 2020 Narok Water and Sewerage Services Co., Ltd.